ATOM Science Market Day

 Ibrick Sessions with House of Fun

-Science for kids through the interactive power of Lego!
+Science for kids through the interactive power of Lego.
+Learning the principles of physics as you build!

 Tickets £3 per child place on one workshop.
 Please note this is not a creche facility and a parent/carer will need to accompany the child and stay in the building while the workshop is going on.